Diana Vreeland: Early life

-Born Diana Dalziel in Paris, France in 1903, she lived at 5 avenue du Bois-de-Boulogne (known as Avenue Foch post-World War I).
-Vreeland was the eldest daughter of an American socialite mother, Emily Key Hoffman (1876–1928), and a British stockbroker father, Frederick Young Dalziel (1868–1960).
+Born Diana Dalziel in Paris in 1903, she lived at 5 avenue du Bois-de-Boulogne (known as Avenue Foch post-World War I).
+Vreeland was the eldest daughter of an American socialite mother, Emily Key Hoffman, and a British stockbroker father, Frederick Young Dalziel.
 Hoffman was a descendant of George Washington's brother, as well as a cousin of Francis Scott Key.
-She was also a distant cousin of writer and socialite Pauline de Rothschild (née Potter; 1908–1976).
-Vreeland had one sister, Alexandra (1907–1999), who later married Sir Alexander Davenport Kinloch, 12th Baronet (1902–1982).
+She was also a distant cousin of writer and socialite Pauline de Rothschild (née Potter).
+Vreeland had one younger sister, Alexandra (1907-1999), who later married Sir Alexander Davenport Kinloch, 12th Baronet (1902–1982).
 Their daughter Emily Lucy Kinloch married Lt.-Col. Hon.
-Hugh Waldorf Astor (1920–1999), the second son of John Jacob Astor, 1st Baron Astor of Hever and Violet Astor, Baroness Astor of Hever.
+Hugh Waldorf Astor (1920–1999), the second son of John Jacob Astor, 1st Baron Astor of Hever and his wife, Lady Violet Mary Elliot-Murray-Kynynmound.

-Vreeland's family emigrated to the United States at the outbreak of World War I, moving to 15 East 77th Street in New York, where they became prominent society figures.
+Vreeland's family emigrated to the United States at the outbreak of World War I, moving to 15 East 77th Street on the Upper East Side of Manhattan, New York City, where they became prominent society figures.
 Vreeland was sent to dancing school as a pupil of Michel Fokine, the only Imperial Ballet master ever to leave Russia, and later of Louis Harvy Chalif.
 She performed in Anna Pavlova's Gavotte at Carnegie Hall.
 In January 1922, she was featured in the pages of her future magazine, Vogue, in a roundup of socialites and their cars.
 The story read, "Such motors as these accelerate the social whirl.
 Miss Diana Dalziel, one of the most attractive debutantes of the winter, is shown entering her Cadillac."